KittyGiraudel/site/_posts/2013-11-28-sass-brainfuck.md

 This is actually not fucked up at all: it's the expected behaviour from correct variable scoping.
 While it might look silly for an advanced Sass user, I bet it's not that obvious to the beginner.
 The declared `$size` variable is used for the font-size while the default value for the `$size` argument is used for the bottom margin since it is inside the mixin, where the variable is scoped.

 ## If ternary then...
 Sass error

-s 3.3, this is no longer a bug.
+Since Sass 3.3, this is no longer a bug.
 It has been [fixed](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html#smaller_improvements).

 You all know what a ternary is, right?
 Kind of a one-line `if`/`else` statement.
 It's pretty cool when you need to assign a variable differently depending on a condition.
 In JavaScript, you'd write something like this: